cytopia/devilbox/docs/configuration-files/php-ini.rst

 *******

-PHP.ini changes are a global option and will affect all projects simultaneously.
+``php.ini`` changes are global to all projects, but will only affect the currently selected PHP version.

 **Table of Contents**